How To Reduce Chargebacks and Reduce Fraud Losses

 When looking, these are some key features to check for.

-Bolt is designed with you as a retailer in mind, and is optimized to reduce fraud on your platform, minimize fraud losses, and to capture more revenue.
+Bolt is designed with you in mind; we optimized the platform to reduce fraud, to minimize fraud losses, and to capture more revenue.
 This ensures that more valid orders are approved, reducing the impact of fraud losses on your business.
-All this is provided without compromising on performance, offering a checkout experience twice as fast as competitors.
+All this is provided without compromising on performance.
+We still offer a checkout experience twice as fast as competitors.

-We are so confident in the fraud protection our checkout platform provides that we offer a 100% coverage of fraudulent chargebacks.
-Being able to rely on Bolt to protect against fraud gives you peace of mind to focus on developing great products and optimizing the checkout experience.
+We are so confident in our fraud protection that we offer a 100% coverage of fraudulent chargebacks.
+Using Bolt‘s fraud protection will give you back more of your time.
+That way you can focus on developing great products and optimizing the checkout experience.